Your Vizamyl Journey Begins Here

 Understanding your diagnosis

 Receiving a diagnosis of Alzheimer’s disease is a life-altering moment.
-Educating yourself about Alzheimer’s disease empowers you to make choices that enhance your overall quality of life.
+Educating yourself about Alzheimer’s disease and discussing your scan results with your healthcare provider can empower you to make informed decisions about your next steps forward.

 What is Alzheimer’s disease?